"A living being seeks above all to discharge its strength. Life itself is will to power. Nothing else matters."

 Sniper Pistol: The handguns are surprisingly useful at long range.
 Ghost-sniping (using the sniper rifle scope to aim, then switching to a different weapon to shoot exactly where you aimed) works in this game as well.

-Sociopathic Hero: Arguably both your character and buddies.
+Sociopathic Hero: Both your character and buddies.
 And The Jackal definitely fits the bill too.

 Taking You with Me: Mortally wounded enemies will draw a pistol if they see you.
 It's rare to have this happen unless you insist on using the machete on the higher difficulties.